Shining Path: Use of violence

 Although the reliability of reports regarding the Shining Path's actions remains a matter of controversy in Peru, the organization's use of violence is well documented.
 According to InSight Crime, Shining Path would kill their opponents "with assassinations, bombings, beheadings and massacres" as well as "stoning victims to death.
+Peru’s Asháninka minority, who fought on both sides during the civil war, suffered disproportionately.
+Around 6000 were killed or more than 10% of the ethnic group’s 1993 population, alongside kidnappings and sexual violence.

 The Shining Path rejected the concept of human rights; a Shining Path document stated:

 We start by not ascribing to either the Universal Declaration of Human Rights or the Costa Rica Convention on Human Rights, but we have used their legal devices to unmask and denounce the old Peruvian state...
 For us, human rights are contradictory to the rights of the people, because we base rights in man as a social product, not man as an abstract with innate rights.
 "Human rights" do not exist except for the bourgeois man, a position that was at the forefront of feudalism, like liberty, equality, and fraternity were advanced for the bourgeoisie of the past.
 But today, since the appearance of the proletariat as an organized class in the Communist Party, with the experience of triumphant revolutions, with the construction of socialism, new democracy and the dictatorship of the proletariat, it has been proven that human rights serve the oppressor class and the exploiters who run the imperialist and landowner-bureaucratic states.
 Bourgeois states in general...
 Our position is very clear.
 We reject and condemn human rights because they are bourgeois, reactionary, counterrevolutionary rights, and are today a weapon of revisionists and imperialists, principally Yankee imperialists.